spencertipping/bipolar/heavy/bipolar-work.md

 ### Philosophical aside: why this worldview is awful
+**TODO:** can I pack this down a bit?
+It seems extraneous even though I like having the hedge.

 My worldview reeks of privilege because I'm selfish and lack perspective.
 I'm happy to appeal to individualistic consent-absolutism (which I genuinely value) to avoid hard moral questions about human dignity.
 Philosophically, this is as bankrupt as using freedom of speech to justify fraud.

 A more visceral indictment is that my self-image is predicated on being intelligent and capable.
 I don't have a way to understand myself absent those attributes.
 Correspondingly, like most narcissists, I lack some basic empathy for people who are less self-sufficient.
 I'll say "let's create a UBI" as though the problem is isolated to economic policy, ignoring the larger issue that we confuse productivity for dignity.